harumaxy/harumaxy/README.md

 Softwear Engineer 👨‍💻

-Now working as a backend engineer for 🏢[Manabo.Inc](https://www.manabo.com/).
+Working as a backend engineer.

 In private, I often browse topics for game creation.
 (Rust, Godot, Blender, etc...)